What is the Mentoring Circle?

 Part of the mission of the VCU Alumni African American Alumni Council is to promote and contribute to the recruitment and retention of African American students.

-Initiated, sponsored and supported by AAAC members, the Mentoring Circle connects current African American undergraduate students with alumni who have agreed to serve as a mentor for one year.
+Initiated, sponsored and supported by AAAC members, the Mentoring Circle connects current African American students with alumni who have agreed to serve as a mentor for one year.
 As Oprah Winfrey said, “A mentor is someone who allows you to see hope within yourself.”